jahaltom/Chi-square_COVID_Mutation/README.md

 **DataProcessing.py**
-Takes in the keywords txt files and makes all characters lowercase and then updates the input txt files.
-This way one can add addidtional keywords to a condition without creating duplicates.
-Additionaly, this script takes in the patient dataset as a tab delimited txt file like from excel (AlphaData.txt, DeltaData.txt, OmicronData.txt), and generates a tsv file that only contains patients with keywords.
+This script takes in the patient dataset as a tab delimited txt file like from excel (AlphaData.txt, DeltaData.txt, OmicronData.txt), and generates a tsv file that only contains patients with keywords.

 **ORF10_Chi-Square_Test_2.py**